KubraTY/E-cocommerce/README.md

 To get started with Ironhack Marketplace, follow the instructions below:

-1.Clone the repository to your local machine.
+- Clone the repository to your local machine.
-2.Install the required dependencies with npm install.
+- Install the required dependencies with npm install.
-3. Start the application with npm run dev and visit http://localhost:3000 in your browser.
+- Start the application with npm run dev and visit http://localhost:3000 in your browser.
-4. Explore the marketplace and enjoy the features!
+- Explore the marketplace and enjoy the features!

 **Features**

-Navbar - A component that displays the name and the logo of the app, shown on all the pages.
+- Navbar - A component that displays the name and the logo of the app, shown on all the pages.

-Footer - A component that displays a link to the GitHub repo of the project, shown on all the pages.
+- Footer - A component that displays a link to the GitHub repo of the project, shown on all the pages.

-Sidebar - A sidebar component shown on all the pages.
+- Sidebar - A sidebar component shown on all the pages.
 The component should display links to pages added to the app at a later stage.

-Items List - A list of items showing the JSON data.
+- Items List - A list of items showing the JSON data.

-Conditional Rendering - Conditionally render content using boolean properties from the project’s JSON data.
+- Conditional Rendering - Conditionally render content using boolean properties from the project’s JSON data.

-Delete Items - A button on each list item that allows the user to delete the item from the list.
+- Delete Items - A button on each list item that allows the user to delete the item from the list.

-Item Details Page - A page showing the details of the selected item from the list of items.
+- Item Details Page - A page showing the details of the selected item from the list of items.

-About Page - A page showing the project description and information about the team members (students) working on the project, including links to their GitHub and LinkedIn profiles.
+- About Page - A page showing the project description and information about the team members (students) working on the project, including links to their GitHub and LinkedIn profiles.

-Not Found Page - A page shown whenever the user navigates to a URL route that doesn’t exist in the app.
+- Not Found Page - A page shown whenever the user navigates to a URL route that doesn’t exist in the app.

-Create Item Form - A form that allows the user to create a new item and add it to the items list.
+- Create Item Form - A form that allows the user to create a new item and add it to the items list.

-Update Item Form - A form that allows the user to update an existing item on the list.
+- Update Item Form - A form that allows the user to update an existing item on the list.